5 states with the most severe injuries submitted to OSHA

 10. Michigan (10M)

 One of the biggest surprises is that California, the state with the largest population by far, ranks 27th for most severe injuries reported to OSHA.
-But there’s a critical piece of information missing:
+However, there’s a critical piece of information missing:

 Most employers in California report severe injuries to Cal/OSHA, not the federal agency.

-Some exceptions to Cal/OSHA’s jurisdiction include USPS employees and contractors, U.S. government employees, employers in the maritime industry, and private sector employers at national parks, military installations, and more.
+Additionally, some employers fall outside of Cal/OSHA’s jurisdiction These include USPS employees and contractors, U.S. government employees, employers in the maritime industry, and private sector employers operating at national parks, military installations, and similar locations.

-Between 2015 and 2024, 467 California-based injuries were sent to OSHA.
-Most of them came from unique industries like casinos, international affairs, marine cargo handling, correctional institutions, and the postal service.
+Between 2015 and 2024, OSHA received 467 injury reports from California-based employers.
+Moreover, most of these incidents came from unique industries such as casinos, international affairs, marine cargo handling, correctional institutions, and the postal service.

 91,145